Jesse-Dan/assessment/README.md

 LIMIT 50;
 ```

-To arrive as the optimized query above i have both taken and avoided some typical practices.
-Here I have listed the steps i took
+To arrive as the optimized query above I have both taken and avoided some typical practices.
+Here I have listed the steps I took

 1. **Avoid `SELECT *`**
-   - Instead of fetching *all* columns (`SELECT *`),i would explicitly list only the ones you need (e.g., `transaction_id, amount, date, status`).
+   - Instead of fetching *all* columns (`SELECT *`),I would explicitly list only the ones you need (e.g., `transaction_id, amount, date, status`).
    - **Why?** Fewer columns = less data transferred and processed → faster queries.

 2. **Indexing the `customer_id` and `date`**